jakobilab/circtools/README.rst

 package in a user-writeable folder.
 The binaries should be installed to ``/home/$user/.local/bin/`` in case of Debian-based systems.

-``circtools`` was developed and tested on Debian Buster, but should also run with any other distribution.
+``circtools`` was developed and tested on Debian Bookworm, but should also run with any other distribution.

 The installation can be performed directly from Pypi: